 In addition to its social impact, BRI has also demonstrated strong financial performance within its industry with its most recent annual report for 2021* showing an increase in net profit of more than 75% over the financial year.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
-Anything discussed on the podcast should not be regarded as financial advice.
+This information should not be regarded as financial advice